The

 New to "Decolonization" as a concept?

-New to our group?
+New to our page?

-Decolonisation is the process of undoing the colonialism that has dominated governments, economies, and ideologies for the past centuries.
+Decolonization is the process of undoing the colonialism that has dominated governments, economies, and ideologies for the past centuries.
 We cannot speak of decolonization, without mentioning inequality and power imbalances.
 Even though most former colonies have been liberated, we still see a global domination of the Global North in access to resources, labour and money.
 This inequality, produced by colonialism, is maintained by the hegemonic power imbalance between the Global Minority World (Global North) and Global Majority World (Global South).

 Colonialism is a system in which everything produced in the Global Minority World, -ideas, products, knowledge- is valued "higher", and "more powerful", while the Global Majority World remains belittled and devalued.
 One of the goals of decolonization aims to shift this narrative, and disrupt this power imbalance.